icecoredynasty/icecoredynasty.github.io/rules.md

     <p>
       <strong>Development Keepers also count toward the franchise's total
-      positional roster limits.</strong> A franchise may have up to
-      <strong>8 C, 8 LW, 8 RW, 6 D and 2 G</strong> across its protected
-      players and later roster additions.
-The C, LW and RW limits allow additional players at those positions, while the D and G limits are fixed.
-      These limits also apply when filling the remaining roster through the Entry Draft or Live Salary Cap Draft.
+      positional roster limits.
+These limits also apply when filling the remaining roster through the.
+Entry Draft or Live Salary Cap Draft.
     </p>

     <p>